-From the initial 8,735 panel of recruited contacts, 7,172 received calls and we obtained a total of 1,583 responses from three different surveys deployed between September and November of 2018.
+From this panel, a total of 1,583 responses were collected from three different surveys deployed between September and November of 2018.
 A majority (56 percent, N = 1,370) of mobile survey respondents identified as miners while the rest were mainly people that either lived or worked near mining sites.
-Additionally, 16 percent of respondents (N = 738) identified as women and about three-quarters (74 percent, N = 1,583) of the respondents were located (at the time when their phone number was collected) in areas covered by due diligence programmes (DDP) - at the time when their phone number was collected.
+Additionally, 16 percent of respondents (N = 738) identified as women and about three-quarters (74 percent, N = 1,583) of the respondents were located (at the time when their phone number was collected) in areas covered by due diligence programmes (DDP).